- Fertilizers & Compost

 In addition to our organic composting, we also recycle paper, plastic and cans.
 We bring the papers to our church where they have four community recycling bins and the money goes to a charity.
 We recycle our plastic and cans through our waste management service.
 This small effort greatly reduces our trash pickup.
 As an example, when all of our kids were living at home we had the largest family on our cul-du-sac.
 We also had the least amount of trash.

 At the holidays we do our best to use recycled bags, boxes, and even tissue paper.
-My daughter used the color pictures of a newspaper to wrap some gifts this year.
+One year, my daughter used the color pictures of a newspaper to wrap some gifts.

 Don't delay - do it today!